 Uniform Patrol Division

-The Uniform Patrol Division responds to but is not limited to, complaints from the citizens of and visitors to the City of Hardeeville.
+The Uniform Patrol Division responds to but is not limited to, complaints from the citizens and visitors to the City of Hardeeville.
 When not responding to calls, officers patrol the business and residential areas of the city, deter and detect criminal activity, and enforce all traffic law violations providing coverage 24 hours per day.

 The Hardeeville Police Department K-9 Division consists of two police dog working teams who are certified in narcotics detection, tracking, and article recovery.
 K9 Marcha is a Belgian Malinois trained in narcotics detection and has been with the department since 2014.

 K9 Bali is a German shepherd trained in narcotic detection, tracking, and article recovery.
 He has been with the department since 2019

 The Special Services Division entails multiple job functions such as code enforcement and animal control.

 The Special Services officer investigates municipal code and land management ordinance violations received from the city staff as well as the public.
 These investigations are based upon field inspections and in the case where a summons is issued based on the violation; the cases are prosecuted in the municipal court.
 The Special Services officer strives to educate the public regarding city ordinances and will work with the public for voluntary compliance.
 The Special Services officer also responds to animal control complaints received from city staff as well as the public.